 Introduction

-Freshwater ecosystems provide the highest amount of biodiversity on earth, and are currently the most threatened ecosystem in terms of biological diversity.
+Freshwater ecosystems support provide the highest amount of biodiversity on earth, and are currently the most threatened. ecosystem in terms of biological diversity.
 Freshwater ecosystems occupies less than one percent of the planet, but have the highest diversity of life on the earth (Strayer & Dudgeon, 2010).
 The amount of freshwater biodiversity around the world has dramatically decreased, and many species of freshwater fish are now on the brink of extinction due to destructive human activities such as habitat destruction, overfishing, chemical pollution, and climate change (Reid et al., 2019).
 The northeast region of India is one among the largest sites for endemism and biodiversity in the world (Chatterjee et al., 2006).

-Manipur, an attractive and isolated part of north-eastern India, boasts many endemic plants and animals including fishes across different ecosystems.
+Manipur, an attractive and isolated part of north-eastern India, boasts of many endemic plants and animals including fishes across different ecosystems.
 The ecological significance of Manipur within the global context can be established based on its place in the Indo-Burma mega-biodiversity hotspot and through its many indigenous types of plants and animals (Wildlife Wing, Forest Department, Government of Manipur, 2020).
 Among the natural resources of Manipur, one of the most significant is Loktak Lake (Ramsar site number 463), the largest freshwater lake within northeast India and most known for its floating phumdis and diverse aquatic ecosystem (Paonam & Chatterjee, 2023; Singh et al., 2024; Singha & Sharma, 2025).
-The water quality of Loktak Lake has been reported to have declined (Mayanglambam & Neelam, 2022), mainly due to eutrophication and sedimentation (Das Kangabam & Govindaraju, 2019), which may contributes to loss in fish habitats.
+The water quality of Loktak Lake has been reported to decline have declined (Mayanglambam & Neelam, 2022), mainly due to eutrophication and sedimentation (Das Kangabam & Govindaraju, 2019), which may contributes contributing to loss in fish habitats.
 These impacts have placed enormous strain on many fish species including Pethia manipurensis, which is a small freshwater fish indigenous to Loktak Lake of Manipur (Sobita et al., 2019).

-Fish species such as Raiamas guttatus and Syncrossus berdmorei, which was earlier found in the Loktak lake of Manipur have already disappeared (Vishwanath, 2017) and fishes including P. manipurensis population is declining and fear of disappearing in the nearby future cannot be ruled out.
-Therefore, there is an urgent need for conserving this fish species for both economic and ecological reasons.
+Fish species such as Raiamas guttatus and Syncrossus berdmorei, which were was earlier found in the Loktak lake of Manipur have already disappeared (Vishwanath, 2017) and the population of many others fishes including P. manipurensis population is declining. and fear of disappearing in the nearby future cannot be ruled out.
+Therefore, there is an urgent need for conserving these this fish species for both economic and ecological reasons.
 Such conservation steps will potentially help to improve the population of the fish communities in order to save one species from further becoming extinct.

-P. manipurensis, an endemic fish of Loktak lake is not abundantly found currently in the Loktak lake and considered as endangered with a declining population trend listed in IUCN Red List (Menon et. al., 2000).
-P. manipurensis is consider as an economically important fish having both food and potential ornamental value (Ngangbam & Nongmaithem, 2025).
-There is huge potential for promoting this species as an ornamental fish .This will not only leads to enhancing income generation of the local people but will help in conserving this endemic fish.
+P. manipurensis, an endemic fish of Loktak lake is not found abundantly found currently in the Loktak lake presently and considered as endangered with a declining population trend listed in IUCN Red List (Menon et. al., 2000).
+P. manipurensis is considered as an economically important fish having both food and potential ornamental value (Ngangbam & Nongmaithem, 2025).
+There is huge potential for promoting this the species as an ornamental fish .
+It This will not only leads to enhancing income generation of the local people but also will help in conserving this endemic fish.